 When labeling your electrical panel, you should use a permanent marker so that the labels will not fade over time.
 It would be best if you also labeled each circuit breaker or fuse with its proper amperage.
 Amperage is the measure of electrical current flow.
 The higher the amperage, the more electricity can flow through the circuit.
 Suppose you are not sure of the amperage of a particular circuit.
 In that case, you can look it up in the owner’s manual for your electrical panel.

 If your house is under construction, you can ask your electrical engineer to group the electrical system neatly and label the panel accordingly.
 But if your house is already established, yet there is no label on your electrical panel, here is a step-by-step guide to follow:

 Give numbers to each breaker or fuse in the panel.
 Use a sticky note or small plain stickers, write the number, and paste it on each breaker or fuse.

 The next step is to switch off all the breakers or fuses in the panel.
 Then, you switch one number on and check all the fixtures and outlets in your house.
-Write down every item that you can turn on, because that means they are connected to the breaker/fuse you switch.
+Write down every item you can turn on, which means they are connected to the breaker/fuse you switch.

 Check your whole house once again.
-See if there are any fixtures or outlets that haven’t made it in the list.
+See if any fixtures or outlets haven’t made it in the list.
 And then, once again, go through and test the breakers individually.
 Update your list accordingly.

-If you have a floor plan drawing of your house, have a copy of it and label the position of each fixture and outlet based on the breaker number.
-The mapping should be easily readable and understandable because others might need it as well, such as technicians and firefighters.
+If you have a floor plan drawing of your house, have a copy and label the position of each fixture and outlet based on the breaker number.
+The mapping should be easily readable and understandable because others, such as technicians and firefighters, might also need it.